ashleyesau/parking_tickets/athena_data_checks.md

-# Data Cleaning Log on Raw Data in Athena
+# Data Checks on Raw Data in Athena

-This document tracks each step in the process of cleaning and preparing the NYC parking tickets dataset for analysis.
-From filtering relevant columns to removing duplicates and invalid dates, every decision is documented to ensure data integrity and reproducibility.

 ## Table of Contents